Coping With Changes

 Are you waiting for the world to go back to normal?
 Looking at what is happening, we are all going to have to hang in there and do the best we can.
-The world is constantly changing, and we can overcome the changes that the Pandemic challenges have brought us also.
+The world is constantly changing.

 Like the song “We Are Never Ever Getting Back Together” by Taylor Swift.